 - Fold the aluminum foil over the salmon to create a sealed packet.
 Bake for 15 to 18 minutes at 375 degrees F.

 - Open the foil packet.
-Broil the salmon for 3 to 4 minutes.
-Garnish and DIG IN!
+Place under the broiler for 3 to 4 minutes.
+Garnish, cut into individual salmon fillets, and DIG IN!

 If the bourbon glaze in addition to the smokiness of a grill sounds irresistible to you, make grilled bourbon glazed salmon using the same method as in this Grilled Salmon in Foil while still using this bourbon glaze on the fish instead.

 - To Store.
-Refrigerate salmon in an airtight storage container for up to 2 days.
+Refrigerate leftover salmon in an airtight storage container for up to 2 days.

 - To Reheat.
-Very gently rewarm leftovers on a baking sheet in the oven at 350 degrees F.
+Very gently rewarm leftovers on a baking sheet in the oven at 350 degrees F, in a small skillet on the stove, or enjoy at room temperature.

 Use leftover bourbon glazed salmon on a salad (this Caesar Shaved Brussels Sprouts Salad with Crispy Chickpea Croutons would be tasty!).
 It would also be scrumptious mixed in with scrambled eggs, pasta, or rice (Homemade Fried Rice with salmon sounds delish!).